-- 63. WFP country offices are responsible for the country strategic planning process.
+- 68. WFP country offices are responsible for the country strategic planning process.
 In consultation with Headquarters divisions and the relevant regional bureau, the Country Director leads in-country steps in the process, including the selection of a strategic planning team, the development and implementation of a work plan and the allocation of resources.
 Country Directors mobilize participation from all technical areas to ensure adequate inputs and collective ownership.
-They also ensure alignment of country strategic planning cycles with United Nations calendars and national development planning. - 64.
+They also ensure alignment of country strategic planning cycles with United Nations calendars and national development planning. - 69.
 WFP regional bureaux coordinate the scheduling of CSPs in their region and monitor their timely preparation.
 They provide strategic and technical guidance and support, and oversee quality standards from a regional perspective, formulating and disseminating best practices and lessons learned across the WFP offices in their regions.
-Regional bureaux also provide in-country support to strategic planning processes and focus on assisting country offices in the formulation of portfolios informed by national zero hunger strategic reviews. - 65.
+Regional bureaux also provide in-country support to strategic planning processes and focus on assisting country offices in the formulation of portfolios informed by national zero hunger strategic reviews. - 70.
 Headquarters provides guidance and support throughout the country strategic planning process.
 Headquarters divisions set guidelines and quality standards and deliver training, technical support and quality assurance, collecting and disseminating lessons learned.
-In coordination with regional bureaux, Headquarters divisions may also directly support national and WFP strategic planning processes by deploying global experts and contributing to the articulation of WFP outcomes and activities, and by promoting innovations, partnerships and cross-functional thinking.
-Headquarters divisions review CSPs through internal quality assurance processes.
+In coordination with regional bureaux, Headquarters divisions may also directly support national and WFP strategic planning processes by deploying subject specialists and contributing to the articulation of WFP outcomes and activities, and by promoting innovations, partnerships and cross-functional thinking.
+All CSPs and Interim Country Frameworks will be subject to rigorous internal quality assurance and approval.